EarthScope/rover/docs/commands.md

-### Resubscribe
+### Trigger

-    rover resubscribe N[:M]+
+    rover trigger N[:M]+

 Ask the daemon to re-process the given subscriptions.
-The arguments can be single numbers (identifying the subscriptions, as displayed by `rover list-subscrive`), or ranges (N:M).
+The arguments can be single numbers (identifying the subscriptions, as displayed by `rover list-subscribe`), or ranges (N:M).

 More exactly, this command resets the "last checked" date in the database, so when the daemon re-checks the database (typically once per minute) it will process the subscription.